-1. Read in pairs and say what Ukrainian traditions celebrations your international friends took part in.
+1. In pairs, read and say in what Ukrainian holidays the friends took part and what traditions they especially enjoyed.

 AFTER A GUIDED TOUR OF UKRAINE

 - Ann: How lucky we are!
 We've made such a great tour. - Steve: Exactly.
 It was the time of magic.
 We saw so many places of enchanting beauty and even took part in some traditional celebrations.
 A lot to talk about at school, right? - Ann: True, true.
 I am still under the impression of Kupala celebrations: dancing around marena and singing Kupala songs.
 I couldn't enjoy more. - Steve: And how do you like jumping over the bonfire?